sen2vm/sen2vm-core/README.md

 Configuration of the detectors/bands to process are done through the parameters file which is a json. **If not available, Sen2VM will process all detectors/bands**.

-The configuration file contains 2 fields:
+The parameters file contains 2 fields:
 * “detectors”: Detectors are passed through string representing Sentinel-2 detectors encoded in **2 digits**, **separated by “-”.** Detectors indexes are from **“01” to “12”.**
 * “bands”: Bands are passed through string representing Sentinel-2 bands encoded in **2 digits with a “B”** before and **separated from “-”**.
 Bands are going from **“B01” to “B12”, including a “B8A”.**